Platelet Rich Plasma Therapy (PRP) in Personal Injury

 Platelets exist in abundance throughout the entire circulatory system in most people.
 The concentrated injection of growth factors these platelets provide allows PRP therapy to treat a wide range of injuries and conditions.

-We at LA Urgent care focus on the use of PRP for sports related injuries, post traumatic auto accident injuries, slip and fall injuries and musculoskeletal conditions in athletes and non-athletes alike, including arthritis.
+We at LA Urgent Care and Multispecialty Center focus on the use of PRP for sports related injuries, post traumatic auto accident injuries, slip and fall injuries and musculoskeletal conditions in athletes and non-athletes alike, including arthritis.

 By “tweaking” the body’s natural healing ability, invasive procedures that used to be patients’ only options in the past may no longer be needed, and a shortened injury recovery time can often be achieved.